mattamx/Projects/Sprint 7 - Introduction to ML/README.md

 # Plans for updates

-Create a few visualization for our DF or the model outputs.
+Create a few visualization for our dataframe or the model outputs.